rreusser/react-native-paged-scroll-view/README.md

 This module implements a [higher-order component](https://gist.github.com/sebmarkbage/ef0bf1f338a7182b6775) that computes the current and total pages contained in a React Native [ScrollView](https://facebook.github.io/react-native/docs/scrollview.html) (or functionally similar) component.
 So it's really very simple but attempts to solve layout race conditions, re-layout and other subtleties.
 This component could trivially be used as a swiper alongside a page indicator but does not implement that itself.

-## Notes

-This component is currently very useful, but needs a bit of additional work to ensure it's not triggering unnecessary state changes and that there are no race conditions.

 ## Installation

 ```bash